-As part of our ongoing commitment to uphold a safe worksite, we continually invest in the latest dust control equipment and techniques to effectively minimise and reduce dust exposure on every project.
+As part of our ongoing commitment to upholding a safe worksite, we continually invest in the latest dust control equipment and techniques to effectively minimise and reduce dust exposure on every project.

-With an active Concrete Sawing and Drilling Association Australia (CSDAA) membership, we ensure all our operators and staff are dedicated in providing the safest work environment for everyone on site.
+With an active Concrete Sawing and Drilling Association Australia (CSDAA) membership, we ensure all our operators and staff are dedicated to providing the safest work environment for everyone on site.